 Nolan cuts between these timelines, as he does with his previous films, with frequency.
 With each cut, the focus shifts between different individuals, each making small decisions for the sake of survival or protection of others.
 These small acts accumulate throughout most of the film, until the three timelines converge and intertwine in a sort of a ‘end-of-a-Seinfeld-episode’ moment.
 This climactic set-piece sees our civilian sailors, with a downed pilot on their ship, attempting to rescue Tommy and his comrades from a sinking vessel while they are all in danger of being attacked by a German bomber.
 The crux of the set-piece lies in the ultimate and central act of heroism in the movie – Farrier’s decision to turn back to fight the German bomber despite using up fuel that was to be spent on a return flight to England.
 In the end, Farrier saves many lives, but is captured by the Germans after his reserves run dry.

 The convergence of air, land, and sea in the film’s structure represents a boiling point that contains all of the pent up energy of the week of chaos at the Mole, the tumultuous voyage of the sailors, and the fierce flight of the pilots.
 It is crucial to note that Farrier’s ultimate act of heroic sacrifice does not overshadow and diminish the smaller acts of survival by others throughout the film, but rather serves to encompass and release the accumulated emotional energy of every preceding small act in a moment of sheer immediacy.
 Every minute decision shown in the movie prior to that climax – the Frenchman opening the door of a sinking vessel to save lives at his own risk, the sailors pressing forth despite the death of a young crewman and attempting to rescue a downed Spitfire pilot despite not knowing if the he is alive, Tommy’s stand against his comrades when they desperately attempt to throw people off of their barely-seaworthy vessel – every one of these decisions has led these individuals to this moment.
-The set-piece is a Hieronymus Bosch painting, maintaining all of its intricate, intimate detail despite its epic scale.
+The set-piece is a Hieronymus Bosch triptych, maintaining all of its intricate, intimate detail despite its epic scale.
 The moment is a jewel of tragedy, hope, and heroism that has been compressed and made brilliant through the layers of Nolan’s structure.
 Ultimately, his structure serves to illustrate the stakes of every act of survival, and the cumulative power of small deeds.